 - Go to the Filter menu at the top of the published document and select the desired filter(s).

 It's not possible to filter individual outputs in View mode using the Filter menu.
-If you would like your dashboard viewers to filter specific outputs on the Page then you should create a selector and tie that to those outputs.
-For more on this see How to Create a Combo Box Filter and How to Create a Combo Box (Drop-Down Control) With a Dynamic List.
+To filter specific outputs in View mode you can use Controls, see: How to Create a Combo Box Filter and How to Create a Combo Box (Drop-Down Control) With a Dynamic List.